The Mountain: Factions and prominent members

 The Mountain was born in 1792, with the merger of two prominent left-wing clubs: the Jacobins and Cordeliers.
 The Jacobins were initially moderate republicans and the Cordeliers were radical populist.
 In late 1792, Danton and his supporters wanted a reconciliation with the Girondins, which caused a break with Robespierre.
-After the trial of Girondins in 1793, Danton became strongly moderate while Robespierre continued his authoritarian policies.
+After the trial of Girondins in 1793, Danton became strongly moderate while Robespierre and his allies continued their more radical policies.
 The moderates of Danton were also rival to the followers of Jacques Hébert who wanted the persecution of all non-Montagnards and the dechristianisation of France.
-When Robespierre eliminated first the Hébertists (March 1794) and then the Dantonistes (April 1794), his group ruled The Mountain.
+When the Robespierrist and unaligned Montagnards eliminated first the Hébertists (March 1794) and then the Dantonistes (April 1794), these groups held the most influence in The Mountain.
 This was until the Thermidorian Reaction, when several conspirators supported by The Plain instituted a coup d'état.
 They executed Robespierre and his supporters and split from The Mountain to form the Thermidorian Left.
 The Montagnards that survived were arrested, executed or deported.
-By 1795 the Mountain had effectively been obliterated.
+By 1795 the Mountain had effectively been marginalized.